Digital Influx - Product Design

 • Non-profit groups

-• Transparency in Donations: 78% of survey participants emphasised the importance of transparency in how funds are used.
+78% of participants emphasized the importance of knowing exactly how their donations are used.

-• Donation Preferences: 79.3% of survey participants preferred making one-time donations, while 13.8% leaned toward a monthly subscription model.
+79.3% preferred making one-time donations, while 13.8% opted for a monthly subscription model.

 Highlight Brand Identity